 We currently do not have any significant facilities.
-We lease two small offices in Ogden, Utah and Houston, Texas.
-The offices will be expanded as additional employees join Bio-Path.
+We lease a small office in each of Ogden, Utah and Houston, Texas.
+Offices will be expanded as additional employees join Bio-Path.
 Due to the anticipated use of the PDC or another laboratory company for pre-clinical development of our sponsored drug candidates, Bio-Path does not foresee at this time the need to lease laboratory space.

 ITEM 3.
 LEGAL PROCEEDINGS